Tired of gross chemicals in your fly repellent? Me too. Want a natural alternative? Cool, I have one.

 Mosquitoes hate it too, making this another power herb you should have on hand to use as a natural repellent.

 I use stems containing the leaves, but it comes down to probably 3 or 4 tablespoons of herbs.

 I don’t recommend dry herbs for this fly repellent – they don’t have the same level of essential oils as fresh herbs because they lack the moisture content.

 2. Release the essential oils

-The first step to creating your natural fly repellent is to release the essential oils in your herbs – they will be one of the active ingredients in your fly repellent.
+If you’re using fresh herbs, then the first step to creating your natural fly repellent is to release the essential oils in your herbs – they will be one of the active ingredients in your fly repellent.

 This is a very basic way to create an essential oil mixture, and although it’s not the method used by essential oil companies, it will work well to create a natural fly repellent.